Karri6/db-and-web-dev/sovellus/instructions.md

 # Instructions

-### GIT clone
+## GIT clone
 Start by cloning this repository or download the raw files to your computer.

-### Create .env File
+## Create .env File
-To begin with the user needs to create a new directory 'env_files' under the root directory (sovellus).
-Here the user needs to create two files:
+To begin, the user needs to create a new directory 'env_files' under the root directory (sovellus).
+Under this directory the user needs to create two files:
-- 'db_url.env', copy and paste the following line to the file:
+-First file is: 'db_url.env', copy and paste the following line to the file:
 ```
 DATABASE_URL=postgresql://pajar:paprikamajoneesi@localhost/webdev_db
 ```
-- 'secret_key.env', copy and paste the following line to the file:
+- The second file will be: 'secret_key.env', copy and paste the following line to the file:
 ```
 SECRET_KEY=h4g23e8fae6c3et5b724o8b4791aycd4
 ```

-### Activate Virtual Environment
+## Activate Virtual Environment
 **Unix-based systems:**

 ```